simhaonline/zeebe/docs/src/reference/variables.md

 Variable mappings are defined in the workflow as extension elements under `ioMapping`.
 Every variable mapping has a `source` and a `target` expression.

 The `source` expression defines the **value** of the mapping.
-Usually, it [access a variable](/reference/expressions.html#access-variables) of the workflow instance that holds the value.
+Usually, it [accesses a variable](/reference/expressions.html#access-variables) of the workflow instance that holds the value.
 If the variable or the nested property doesn't exist then an [incident](/reference/incidents.html) is created.

 The `target` expression defines **where** the value of the `source` expression is stored.
 It can reference a variable by its name or a nested property of a variable.
 If the variable or the nested property doesn't exist then it is created.